 The women in Kitka are fearless sonic explorers, and you can hear their intrepid spirit in every haunting song.
-For nearly four decades, the eight-women Oakland ensemble has developed a vast, breathtaking repertoire of traditional songs from the Balkans, Caucasus and Slavic lands, as well as new material composed for the group drawing on those traditional vocal practices.
+For four decades, the nine-woman Oakland ensemble has developed a vast, breathtaking repertoire of traditional songs from the Balkans, Caucasus and Slavic lands, as well as new material composed for the group drawing on those traditional vocal practices.
 Traveling to rural communities in Armenia and Bulgaria, Ukraine and Georgia, Serbia and Turkey, they’ve gathered songs and communed with elders who are often the last links to centuries-old traditions.
 The ravishing textures of the women’s voices, unearthly cadences, angular rhythms and unfamiliar languages make Kitka’s performances an enthralling experience.

 Join us for a free community music day for all ages on the Pacific School of Religion campus!
 Featuring participatory workshop sessions with: Kitka Women's Vocal Ensemble, Threshold Choir, Nigun Collective, Catherine Braslavsky, Rev. Ann Jefferson, Mahsa Vahdat, Miriam Peretz and more!

 11-week series starts September 22nd!
 Learn more here.

 Khidebi is a mixed adult vocal ensemble dedicated to the study and celebration of the vast sonic landscapes of Georgia and its surrounding areas.
 This 11-week workshop/rehearsal series will focus on the diverse harmonies and vocal techniques of the Caucasus and neighboring Black Sea regions, paying particular attention to the pronunciation, folklore, folk dances, and cultural contexts of the repertoire.